Bridges are miracles of engineering; the ultimate intellect, taste and knowledge of an engineer and designer are evident in these historical memoirs.

 Veresk Bridge is known as the Pol-e Piroozi (The Bridge of victory).
 The story of this name dates back to World War II, the time when Iran played a role in assisting the Soviet Union who was besieged by the Germans.

 During World War II the Allies powers were transferring goods and troops to Russia to prevent the Soviet Union lose from defeating Germany using the railways from southwest to northeast of Iran.
 As a result, the war broke out in winter, the Siberian cold brought the German soldiers to their knees and the Russians won the war, they abandoned the bridge, and it was then that it was called the "Bridge of Victory".

 The commander of the World War II Allies once said: "If there was no Iranian railroad, the map of the world would have been different."

-The second highest railway bridge serves the Trans-Iranian railway network in Northern Iran.
+The second highest railway bridge serves the Trans-Iranian railway network that is inscribed as the new member of Iran's world heritage in the list of UNESCO in 2021.
 In the construction of Veresk Bridge simplest tools and materials were used, things such as hand drills and dynamites.
 Almost a century has passed since the birth of this masterpiece, a bridge with no iron structure built with cement mortar, sand and bricks where a memorial of workers who lost their lives during the course of bridge construction remains near the underground tunnels under the bridge.

 Trains passing through Veresk Bridge currently transfer people daily from Tehran to Sari and from Tehran to Gorgan.